BlairMar/esports-tournament-scraper/readme.md

 To meet this goal the idea was to scrape esports tournament data from the web such as: tournament prize pool, tournament date, game player and location.
 Additionally monthly player data was scraped from website to use as a basis to compare the effect tournaments had on the active player base for each game.

 Upon starting this project it was clear that the information required to analyse this question was hosted on many different websites.
 Due to the limitations of create an individual `.py` file for each website to scrape.
-I developed a  `scraper()` class which could scrape the required websites in a few lines of code.
+I developed a  `Scraper()` class which could scrape the required websites in a few lines of code.
 Allowing this class to have flexibility to be applied to quickly scrape web data for future projects.

 ## Installation